Farzin-Negahbani/Namira-LogAnalyzer/README.md

 - Pass count
   - Pass in Width
   - Pass in Length
-  - Pass Counting in 9 determined Regions(A, B, ...
+  - Pass Counting in 9 determined regions (A, B, ...
 I)
-  - Pass Acuracy
+  - Pass Accuracy
   - Pass Interception
   - True Pass
 - Shoot count
   - Shoot in Width
   - Shoot in Length
-  - Shoot Counting in 9 determined Regions(A, B, ...
+  - Shoot Counting in 9 determined regions (A, B, ...
 I)
   - On Target Shoot
   - Off Target Shoot
-  - Shoot Acuracy
+  - Shoot Accuracy
 - Possession
-  - Possession in 9 determined Regions(A, B, ...
+  - Possession in 9 determined regions (A, B, ...
 I)
-  - Possession in 9 determined Regions for each player(A, B, ...
+  - Possession in 9 determined regions for each player (A, B, ...
 I)
-  - Possesion on defined reigons
+  - Possession on any custom region
 - Position
-  - Cycles Player is in 9 determined Regions(A, B, ...
+  - Cycles players are in 9 determined regions (A, B, ...
 I)
-- Players moving distance
+- Players moved distance
 - Players stamina usage
 - Players stamina used per distance
 - Game heatmap of teams